Nullcone Threat Intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's function: 'Validate that IOC threat intelligence is fresh enough for the named action.'
-This specific verb-resource combination directly distinguishes it from sibling tools like check_prompt or freshness_limits.
+The description clearly states 'Validate that IOC threat intelligence is fresh enough for the named action,' with a specific verb and resource.
+It distinguishes itself from siblings by focusing on the freshness check for high-risk actions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.